grommet/grommet/src/js/components/MaskedInput/README.md

 **mask**

 Describes the structure of the mask.
+If a regexp is provided, it should
+      allow both the final full string element as well as partial strings as the user types characters one by one.
 Defaults to `[]`.

 ```
 [{
   length:
     number
     [number],
-  onActive: function,
-  onInactive: function,
   fixed: string,
-  options: [string]
+  options: [string],
+  regexp:
+    {

+    }
 }]
 ```